wavefrontHQ/docs/pages/doc/integrations_new_changed.md

 Starting July 3, 2023, VMware Aria Operations for Applications is a service on the VMware Cloud services platform.
 After this date, we support two types of subscriptions: Operations for Applications subscriptions **onboarded** to the [VMware Cloud services platform](https://console.cloud.vmware.com/) and **original** subscriptions.
 Original subscriptions are the existing ones and they remain as is until they migrate to VMware Cloud services.
 We are in the process of incrementally migrating original subscriptions to VMware Cloud services.

+For details about the two subscription types and how they differ, see [Subscription Types](subscriptions-differences.html).

+If your Operations for Applications service is onboarded to VMware Cloud services, you still can see, but cannot configure some of our integrations.
+For the list of integrations that we support when your Operations for Applications service is onboarded to VMware Cloud services, see [Integrations Supported for Onboarded Subscriptions](integrations_onboarded_subscriptions.html).

 {% include note.html content= "Currently, if your service is onboarded to VMware Cloud services, direct ingestion by using the Wavefront Output Plugin for Telegraf is not supported.
 For best performance, use a Wavefront proxy. " %}

 ## May 2023